 Frankly, I don’t care about circuses – I don’t ever recall ever visiting one, and perhaps they aren’t so nice to their animals, but it doesn’t matter from this perspective.
 The animals can be used for our own pleasure.
 I have been to several zoos, and I do believe I wouldn’t have nearly the appreciation for animals I do today if it weren’t for the zoos.
 None of the zoos I went to appeared to be crappy (though some didn’t have enough shade).
 So should we stop zoos because they aren’t ideal?

 One could argue that mistreating animals follows the same logic as mistreating everything else.
 If you mistreat your car, it stops working for you.
 If you mistreat the earth, it stops taking care of you.
-However, this mentality relies on one of two things: either that the world has always been like this and a delicate balance must be maintained – which contradicts the survival-of-the-fittest principle (a natural part of the evolution of species), as I’ll explain – or than we’ve reached a stage in which humanity alone is now powerful enough to dictate the fate of the world (a more reasonable assumption, which I’ll also address).
+However, this mentality relies on one of two things: either that the world has always been like this and a delicate balance must be maintained – which contradicts the survival-of-the-fittest principle (a natural part of the evolution of species), as I’ll explain – or that we’ve reached a stage in which humanity alone is now powerful enough to dictate the fate of the world (a more reasonable assumption, which I’ll also address).

 First, let’s talk about evolution from species to species and how that stands opposed to the argument of mistreatment.
 The word “mistreatment” is subjective.
 One could argue that dumping toxic waste into the ocean is mistreatment, but we could, at the same time, argue that it stimulates the spawning of life that is more tolerant and perhaps more dependent on such materials.
 Clams have been seen attached to the sides of ships, raccoons dig out of garbage cans, and crocodiles eat scraps thrown away by fishermen.
 Consider bird feeders.
 Is it waste to give the birds free food and not toss the ants a loaf of bread.
 Are we making birds lazy?
 What’s wrong with giving crocodiles scraps of fish?
 There are a number of reasons to not do this, but the argument that it isn’t a “natural” part of their life would be a ridiculous argument that would deprive goldfish of a good meal.

 There has been talk that animals in zoos don’t receive enough space.
 Perhaps, but this argument is also subjective.
-It could be argued (though I’m not going to invent the argument here) that humans should travel in a 100 mile radius in their life so as to maintain their sanity, but this doesn’t always happen, and many people live in one town their entire life.
+It could be argued (though I’m not going to invent the argument here) that humans should travel within an area of at least 100 miles radius in their life so as to maintain their sanity, but this doesn’t always happen, and many people live in one town their entire life.
 They experience joys, sorrows, anger, etc. like everyone else.
 Could leaving town maintain human sanity enough to reduce the need for mental hospitals?
 It’s impossible to say since it requires a very long and tedious polling of several people and assumes a number of things about their lives – such as the presumption they aren’t really, really lost.
 And yet, people claim that we know enough about animals to say they absolutely must have some grand chunk of property.
 The same could be said for humans, but we never afford that even to ourselves.
 Besides, the basis for all this is that somehow we can’t be happy within a small confine, and supposedly, animals can’t either.

 Animals each have their own personalities.
 I’m sure some like cheap thrills and some prefer expensive ones, but from a health and well-being standpoint, as long as basic necessities are taken care of, animals seem to be more content on average than humans.